-Mail form to: NYS DEC Division of Materials Management Bureau of Pesticides Management 625 Broadway Albany, NY 12233-7254 http://www.dec.ny.gov/chemical/8528.html
+Mail original form to: NYSDEC Pesticide Reporting and Certification Section 625 Broadway 9th Floor Albany, NY 12233-7254 https://dec.ny.gov/environmental-protection/pesticides/product-registration

 Pesticides Registered in New York

 Official DEC info page:

 Pesticide products that are registered in New York State can be found on the NYS Pesticide Administration Database (NYSPAD).
 NYSPAD is an information portal that allows users to view pesticide product labels, search for re-certification courses and exams, and more.